 Finally she got up and turned a light on, instantly shutting out the stars and the memories they brought.
 She knew she should do some work, but just couldn't face it, even though it would stop this flow of morbid thoughts, but today there was something hypnotic about looking deeply into the black pool of sadness and she couldn't tear herself away from it.
-She knew looking too deeply would lead eventually to her own destruction but found she would almost welcome that.
-She realized her thoughts lately were heading in that direction and felt no desire to change paths, the only thing holding her up being Chakotay and her desire to find out if he was all right first, to know that he had gone on with his life and put the past behind him.
+She knew looking too deeply would lead eventually to her own destruction but found she'd almost welcome that.
+She realized her thoughts lately were heading in that direction and felt no desire to change paths, the only thing holding her up being Chakotay and her desire to find out if he was all right first, to know that he'd gone on with his life and put the past behind him.
 Once she knew that, she could leave it all behind her without so much as a backward glance.

 Hunger, rare these days, eventually drove her to replicate something for herself and as she sat in the semi darkness and picked at her food, she found her mind wandering back again, despite her own unwillingness to visit the past.

-She remembered the joy on the faces of everyone when they had discovered the wormhole that would bring them home and she remembered the hope that went alongside the joy on Chakotay's face, knowing that he believed and hoped that now that they were all home, there was finally the chance of his love being returned openly and the relationship he yearned for with her finally becoming a reality.
-Kathryn herself had felt the weight of the last six years lifting off her shoulders as she realized that she had finally gotten them home, but that weight was quickly replaced with a different weight, a fear for what was to come and that fear quickly bore fruit.
+She remembered the joy on the faces of everyone when they'd discovered the wormhole that would bring them home and she remembered the hope that went alongside the joy on Chakotay's face, knowing that he believed and hoped that now that they were all home, there was finally the chance of his love being returned openly and the relationship he yearned for with her finally becoming a reality.
+Kathryn herself had felt the weight of the last six years lifting off her shoulders as she realized that she'd finally gotten them home, but that weight was quickly replaced with a different weight, a fear for what was to come and that fear quickly bore fruit.

 She knew within minutes of her first debriefing that there would be no happy outcome for her, that this would be no romantic, happy-ending holonovel, that the past was waiting here in the present and would forever contaminate the future.

-There was only one friendly face on the Starfleet panel that had sat before her and that had been Owen Paris and she had known him well enough to read his face, despite his best attempts at trying to hide his thoughts.
+There was only one friendly face on the Starfleet panel that had sat before her and that had been Owen Paris and she'd known him well enough to read his face, despite his best attempts at trying to hide his thoughts.
 A chill had run down Kathryn's spine almost immediately upon entering the room and it had remained there for many weeks.

 Having been thrown into the Delta Quadrant, Kathryn's real orders had come through to her.
-She had been ordered to destroy the Caretaker's Array and also destroy the Maquis ship, taking all members of the Maquis on board Voyager.
+She'd been ordered to destroy the Caretaker's Array and also destroy the Maquis ship, taking all members of the Maquis on board Voyager.
 Starfleet in general had been unaware of this plan and the orders issued relating to it.
-The entire plot had been hatched by an elite, covert and small band of high ranking Admirals, which had included Admiral Paris and who had been bent on testing one theory - could rebels and former Starfleet rebels in particular, be brought back into line and made use of, either persuaded back or brain washed back into the service of Starfleet.
+The entire plot had been hatched by an elite, covert and small band of high ranking Admirals, which had included Admiral Paris and who'd been bent on testing one theory - could rebels and former Starfleet rebels in particular, be brought back into line and made use of, either persuaded back or brain washed back into the service of Starfleet.
 A bonus was to be the study of the effect of long-term space travel.
 A similar group of Cardassians had also been involved with the plot.

 Kathryn's final orders had been to use 'any and all means' to achieve these objectives and if there was any 'resistance' to her orders 'elimination of the problem' was to be undertaken.
 Her orders also stated that 'Maquis members should be selected first for dangerous away missions but Starfleet crew should also be used to avoid suspicion arising'.
-In particular, she had been ordered to again use 'any and all means' to obtain the trust of the Maquis Leader, one Commander Chakotay, in order to collect as much information as possible regarding his Maquis activities and methods, and separate reports were to be filed regarding him.
+In particular, she had been ordered to again use 'any and all means' to obtain the trust of the Maquis Leader, one Chakotay, in order to collect as much information as possible regarding his Maquis activities and methods, and separate reports were to be filed regarding him.

-Chakotay had always accepted Kathryn's 'protocol' and 'getting home' excuses as being the reasons why they could not pursue a relationship, but Kathryn had known all along that the day would come when her 'orders' would become known and so despite the loneliness and pain it had caused her, she always held back.
+Chakotay had always accepted Kathryn's 'protocol' and 'getting home' excuses as being the reasons why they couldn't pursue a relationship, but Kathryn had known all along that the day would come when her 'orders' would become known and so despite the loneliness and pain it had caused her, she always held back.

 And Kathryn had been right.
 The previous year, before their return home, a diligent young reporter had uncovered part of the story regarding Voyager's 'true mission' in the Delta Quadrant and when news broke that they were within range of home, more of the story had been uncovered.
 The top brass at Starfleet had been desperate to keep the story from tarnishing the whole organization and had acted quickly to limit the damage.
 The Cardassians also were eager to keep the truth quiet and so the covert Admirals group had been uncovered quietly, retirements swiftly arranged and the blame laid at the feet of two of the Admirals who had died the previous year.
 Now all they needed was a living scapegoat and Kathryn Janeway would fit the bill nicely and they were sure they would find some way to convince her.
-Admiral Paris and his part in the plot was kept quiet, as Starfleet knew that Kathryn Janeway trusted and respected him and that she 'would be easier to handle' with Owen Paris around.
+Admiral Paris and his part in the plot was kept quiet as Starfleet knew that Kathryn Janeway trusted and respected him and that she 'would be easier to handle' with Owen Paris around.

 When Kathryn had walked into the room for her first debriefing, the Starfleet panel still was unsure of how they could make their plan work but Kathryn, in her eagerness to protect Chakotay and the other Maquis, gave them their answer, right into their laps.

-And so, in a back room, while Kathryn waited outside, it was decided among the panel, Admiral Paris included, however reluctantly, that the Maquis would be the bargaining chip and the deal was presented to Kathryn.
-She was told the full story and in return for the freedom of the Maquis, she would take the blame for the plot and state that she had been in on it from the planning stages on.
+And so, in a back room, while Kathryn waited outside, it was decided amongst the panel, Admiral Paris included, however reluctantly, that the Maquis would be the bargaining chip and the deal was presented to Kathryn.
+She was told the full story and in return for the freedom of the Maquis, she would take the blame for the plot and state that she'd been in on it from the planning stages on.
 If she refused, all the former Maquis would serve lengthy jail terms.

 Throughout the meeting, Admiral Paris had not once met Kathryn's eyes but she still sensed that his hands were tied as were her own.
-She agreed to their terms and a statement was issued to the effect that a small group comprising of the late Admiral Kirov, the late Admiral Harris and Captain Kathryn Janeway had planned a scientific experiment which resulted in Voyager and the Maquis ship being stranded in the Delta Quadrant, where the two crews could be studied and reports filed regarding the findings.
-The statement included a copy of the orders, which Kathryn had received.
+She agreed to their terms and a statement was issued to the effect that a small group comprising of the late Admiral Kirov, the late Admiral Harris and Captain Kathryn Janeway had planned a scientific experiment which resulted in Voyager and the Maquis ship being stranded in the Delta Quadrant where the two crews could be studied and reports filed regarding the findings.
+The statement included a copy of the orders which Kathryn had received.

 Owen Paris had gently taken Kathryn's arm as she left the room and she saw the tears in his eyes as he pulled her aside.
 He had tried to explain that he was deeply ashamed of his part in past events, how trying to get out of it at the time had only resulted in his son Tom getting a longer jail term and how the other Admirals had planned for Tom to be on Voyager as punishment to him, even using Kathryn to achieve that.
 Voyager had left before Owen Paris ever knew about Tom being on board.
 He tried to explain that now that Tom was back, they had him cornered again, how all he wanted now was to mend the past with his son and he begged her to understand.
-Kathryn had accepted the position Owen Paris had found himself in, after all she owed him and they had been through too much together, but she knew as she walked from the room, that her relationship with Starfleet was over.
-She knew without doubt, as she looked back at the other three on the panel and saw their eyes, that if she ever went back on her deal, that Chakotay and the others would probably end their days in prison and she could never let that happen.
+Kathryn had accepted the position Owen Paris had found himself in, after all she owed him and they'd been through too much together, but she knew as she walked from the room that her relationship with Starfleet was over.
+She knew without doubt, as she looked back at the other three on the panel and saw their eyes, that if she ever went back on her deal that Chakotay and the others would probably end their days in prison and she could never let that happen.

-The news was out even before she left the room and even the eyes of strangers spoke of their hate for her as she made her way back to where Voyager was docked.
+The news was out before she left the room and even the eyes of strangers spoke of their hate for her as she made her way back to where Voyager was docked.
 From the time she left the room to the time she left the precincts of Starfleet a week and a half later, for good, not one person ever spoke a civil word to her.

 When morning came and Kathryn awoke, she still felt exhausted but she got up and got herself a coffee.
 She had a purpose today and that was to try and find Chakotay.
 She knew he wouldn't want to see her, would either slam the door in her face or spit on her, probably both, but she had to see for herself that he was all right, then she could let go.